 Research background

-Non-alcoholic fatty liver disease (NAFLD) is a common accompaniment of type 2 diabetes.
+Non-alcoholic fatty liver disease (NAFLD) is a common comorbidity with type 2 diabetes.
 The existing therapeutic options for NAFLD are not adequate.
 Hypocaloric diet and exercise is the cornerstone of therapy in NAFLD.
 Pioglitazone is the only drug recommended in diabetes patients with biopsy proven non-alcoholic steatohepatitis.
-The frequent coexistence of NAFLD and type 2 diabetes with their combined adverse health consequences and inadequate therapeutic options makes it necessary to search for newer alternatives.
+The frequent coexistence of NAFLD and type 2 diabetes along with their combined adverse health consequences and inadequate therapeutic options makes it necessary to search for newer alternatives.
 This systematic review is an effort to review the available literature on the effect of sodium glucose cotransporter-2 (SGLT-2) inhibitors on NAFLD in type 2 diabetes patients.

 Research motivation

-Since the existing therapeutic options are not adequate for NAFLD patients, there is a need for finding newer alternatives.
+Because the existing therapeutic options are not adequate for NAFLD patients, there is a need for finding newer alternatives.
 SGLT-2 inhibitors have shown promise in the management of NAFLD in animals.
-Hence we undertook this systematic review to review the available literature on the effect of SGLT-2 inhibitors in NAFLD in type 2 diabetes patients.
-This will promote further research on the effect of SGLT-2 inhibitors in NAFLD to get good quality of evidence.
+Hence, we reviewed the available literature on the effect of SGLT-2 inhibitors in NAFLD in type 2 diabetes patients.
+This will promote further high quality research on the effect of SGLT-2 inhibitors in NAFLD.

 Research objectives

 The primary outcome was the change in serum alanine aminotransferase levels in type 2 diabetes patients with NAFLD treated with SGLT-2 inhibitors.
-The secondary outcomes were change in serum aspartate aminotransferase and gamma-glutamyl transferase levels, hepatic fat, hepatic fibrosis, metabolic profile, anthropometric parameters and the adverse effects of SGLT-2 inhibitors.
+The secondary outcomes were change in serum aspartate aminotransferase and gamma-glutamyl transferase levels, hepatic fat, hepatic fibrosis, metabolic profile, anthropometric parameters, and the adverse effects of SGLT-2 inhibitors.

 Research methods

-This systematic review was registered in PROSPERO and done according to PRISMA guidelines.
-We searched PubMed/MEDLINE, Cochrane library, Google scholar and Clinicaltrials.gov for the relevant articles to be included in this systematic review.
+This systematic review was registered in PROSPERO and performed according to Preferred Reporting Items for Systematic Reviews and Meta-Analysis guidelines.
+We searched PubMed/MEDLINE, Cochrane library, Google scholar, and Clinicaltrials.gov for the relevant articles to be included in this systematic review.
 A narrative synthesis of the results of individual studies was done.
-The change in the difference in means and difference in proportions and the respective P values as mentioned in the original manuscripts were tabulated and explained in this systematic review.
-The quality of the randomized controlled trials (RCTs) and observation studies was analysed using Cochrane risk of bias tool and MINORS scale respectively.
+The change in the difference in means and difference in proportions and the respective P values as mentioned in the original manuscripts were tabulated and explained.
+The quality of the randomised controlled trials and observational studies was analysed using the Cochrane risk of bias tool and MINORS scale, respectively.

 Research results

-Eight articles (4 RCTs and 4 observational studies) were included in this systematic review.
+Eight articles (four randomised controlled trials and four observational studies) were included in this systematic review.
 A total of 214 patients were treated with SGLT-2 inhibitors.
-SGLT-2 inhibitors caused a significant improvement in liver enzymes, hepatic fat, hepatic fibrosis, glycaemia, insulin resistance, obesity and lipid parameters with minimal adverse effects.
-However the quality of evidence is low to moderate.
+SGLT-2 inhibitors caused a significant improvement in liver enzymes, hepatic fat, hepatic fibrosis, glycaemia, insulin resistance, obesity, and lipid parameters with minimal adverse effects.
+However, the quality of evidence is low to moderate.

 Research conclusions

-We found that SGLT-2 inhibitors improve the serum level of liver enzymes, liver fat, and liver fibrosis with additional beneficial effects on various metabolic and anthropometric parameters in type 2 diabetes patients with NAFLD.
-However the number of patients treated with SGLT-2 inhibitors is small.
-The findings of this systematic review will have impact in choosing anti-diabetes medication like SGLT-2 inhibitor to treat NAFLD associated with type 2 diabetes.
+We found that SGLT-2 inhibitors improved the serum levels of liver enzymes, liver fat, and liver fibrosis with additional beneficial effects on various metabolic and anthropometric parameters in type 2 diabetes patients with NAFLD.
+However, the number of patients treated with SGLT-2 inhibitors was small.
+The findings of this systematic review will have impact in choosing anti-diabetes medication like SGLT-2 inhibitors to treat NAFLD associated with type 2 diabetes.

 Research perspectives

-The studies included in this systematic review were heterogenous with regard to study design and intervention drugs.
-Most of the studies were done amongst Japanese population.
-Prospective studies preferably RCTs comparing different SGLT 2 inhibitors with standard treatments of NAFLD in multiethnic populations with a longer follow-up period are needed in the future.
+The studies included in this systematic review were heterogeneous with regard to study design and intervention drugs.
+Most of the studies were done amongst the Japanese population.
+Prospective studies, preferably randomised controlled trials, comparing different SGLT-2 inhibitors with standard treatments of NAFLD in multi-ethnic populations with a longer follow-up period are needed in the future.

 References